cisagov/ScubaGear/baselines/aad.md

 5. Under **verification options**, make sure that **Text message to phone** and **Call to phone** are **disabled**.

-## 2.5 Azure AD logs SHALL Be Collected
+## 5 Azure AD logs

 Configure Azure AD to send critical logs to the agency’s centralized SIEM and to CISA’s central analysis system so that they can be audited and queried.
 Configure Azure AD to send logs to a storage account and retain them for when incident response is needed.

-### 2.5.1 Policy
+### Policies
+#### MS.AAD.5.1v1

-- The following critical logs SHALL be sent at a minimum: AuditLogs, SignInLogs, RiskyUsers, UserRiskEvents, NonInteractiveUserSignInLogs, ServicePrincipalSignInLogs, ADFSSignInLogs, RiskyServicePrincipals, ServicePrincipalRiskEvents.
+The following critical logs SHALL be sent at a minimum: AuditLogs, SignInLogs, RiskyUsers, UserRiskEvents, NonInteractiveUserSignInLogs, ServicePrincipalSignInLogs, ADFSSignInLogs, RiskyServicePrincipals, ServicePrincipalRiskEvents.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

 <!-- -->

+#### MS.AAD.5.2v1
-- If managed identities are used for Azure resources, also include the ManagedIdentitySignInLogs log type.
+If managed identities are used for Azure resources, also include the ManagedIdentitySignInLogs log type.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.AAD.5.3v1
-- If the Azure AD Provisioning Service is used to provision users to SaaS apps or other systems, also include the ProvisioningLogs log type.
+If the Azure AD Provisioning Service is used to provision users to SaaS apps or other systems, also include the ProvisioningLogs log type.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

 <!-- -->

+#### MS.AAD.5.4v1
-- The logs SHALL be sent to the agency’s SOC for monitoring.
+The logs SHALL be sent to the agency’s SOC for monitoring.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

-### 2.5.2 Resources
+### Resources

 - [Everything you wanted to know about Security and Audit Logging in Office